Profile

 J. Chester Johnson with his wife, Freda

-J. Chester Johnson is a poet, essayist, and translator.
+J. Chester Johnson is a poet, nonfiction writer, and translator.
 His writings have been published domestically and abroad and translated into several languages.
-Johnson, whose work has been praised by leading writers and critics over a few decades, has authored numerous volumes of poetry, including St. Paul’s Chapel & Selected Shorter Poems, second edition (published in 2010 by St. Johann Press); the collection’s signature poem remains the memento card for the multitude of visitors to the chapel that survived the 9/11 terrorists’ attacks at Ground Zero (more than a million poem cards have been distributed).
-As The New York Times noted, “‘St. Paul’s Chapel’ has been used for the church’s memento card for more than 10 years.”
+Johnson, whose work has been praised by leading writers and critics over a few decades, has authored numerous volumes of poetry, including St. Paul’s Chapel & Selected Shorter Poems, second edition (published in 2010 by St. Johann Press); the collection’s signature poem remains the memento card for the multitude of visitors to the chapel that survived the 9/11 terrorists’ attacks at Ground Zero (more than 1.5 million poem cards have been distributed).
 American Book Review regarded the poem this way, “Johnson’s ‘St. Paul’s Chapel’ is one of the most widely distributed, lauded, and translated poems of the current century.”
 The well-known poet, Major Jackson, said of the volume, St. Paul’s Chapel & Selected Shorter Poems, “Undoubtedly, this is a work headed for literary permanence.”

 In January, 2017, a companion volume, Now And Then: Selected Longer Poems, authored by Johnson, was published (St. Johann Press).
 The acclaimed poet and scholar, Lawrence Joseph, characterized the book, as follows: “The scope of Now And Then is epic.
 It provides its readers with the same amplitude of intelligence, passion and formal achievement as our great American epics – Melville’s Moby Dick, Whitman’s Leaves of Grass, and Ginsberg’s Fall of America.
 It is a book of fierce spiritual and moral witness, energy and power.”

 J. Chester Johnson, born in Chattanooga, Tennessee, spent his youth in a small town located on the cusp of the Mississippi River Delta in southeast Arkansas.
 Johnson, who has lived most of his adult life in New York City, is married to Freda Stern Johnson; they have two children.
-For over three decades, in addition to his writing, Johnson owned and ran a financial advisory firm that concentrated on debt management for states, large local governments, and public authorities; he also served as Deputy Assistant Secretary of the U. S. Treasury Department during the Carter Administration.
+For over three decades, in addition to his writing, Johnson owned and ran a financial advisory firm that concentrated on capital finance and debt management for states, large local governments, and public authorities; he also served as Deputy Assistant Secretary of the U. S. Treasury Department during the Carter Administration.
 Johnson was educated at Harvard College and the University of Arkansas (Distinguished Alumnus Award, 2010).

 St. Paul’s Chapel & Selected Shorter Poems